cometbft/cometbft/docs/architecture/adr-082-e2e-abci++.md

 }
 ```

-It takes a list of requests and does the following things:
+It takes a list of requests and does the following things.
-- filter the last height.
+- Filter the last height.
 Basically, it removes all ABCI++ requests after the
-last `Commit`.
-This is needed because when we collect the requests, we collect
-all requests from the start until we call `fetchABCIRequestsByNodeName()`.
+last `Commit`. `fetchABCIRequestsByNodeName()` can be called in the middle of the height.
 As a result, the last height may be incomplete, and
 the parser may return an error.
 The simple example here is that the last
-request is `BeginBlock`; however, `EndBlock` still did not happen, and the parser
+request fetched via `fetchABCIRequestsByNodeName()` is `BeginBlock`; however, `EndBlock` happens after
+`fetchABCIRequestsByNodeName()` was invoked.
+Consequently, the parser
 will return an error that `EndBlock` is missing, even though the `EndBlock`
-may happen, but after the moment when the `fetchABCIRequestsByNodeName()`
-was invoked.
+will happen.
-- generates an execution string by replacing `abci.Request` with the
+- Generates an execution string by replacing `abci.Request` with the
 corresponding terminal from the grammar.
 This logic is implemented in
 `GetExecutionString()` function.
 This function receives a list of `abci.
-Request` and generates a string where each request that the grammar covers
+Request` and generates a string where each request the grammar covers
 will be replaced with a corresponding terminal.
 For example, `abci.
 BeginBlock` is replaced with `<BeginBlock>`.
 If the request is not covered
 by the grammar, it will be ignored.
-- checks if the resulting string with terminals respects the grammar.
+- Checks if the resulting string with terminals respects the grammar.
 This
 logic is implemented inside the `VerifyExecution` function.

 ```go